noemiGyorgy/boat-tracker/README.md

 Unselecting tracks doesn't work.
 I tried to apply the same strategy as I deleted the symbol of the boat, but it didn't worked.

 I would create an option of speeding up the live broadcasting.

+The map is not precise in this resolution.
+Changeing projection when we zoom in would be a good solution.